RayMarquina/dbt_project/docs/guide/configuring-models.md

 dbt applies this `WHERE` condition automatically, so it shouldn't be present in the model code: specify it in your model config as so `sql_where = "[condition]"`.

+#### unique_key

+`unique_key` is an optional parameter that specifies uniqueness on this table.
+Records matching this UK that are found in the table will be deleted before new records are inserted.
+Functionally, this allows for modification of existing rows in an incremental table. `unique_key` can be any valid SQL expression, including a single field, or a function.
+A common use case is concatenating multiple fields together to create a single unique key, as such: `user_id || session_index`.

 #### using {{this}}

-`{{this}}` is a special variable that returns the schema and table name of the current model and is useful when defining a `sql_where` clause.
-The `sql_where` we wrote earlier would actually be written as such:
+`{{this}}` is a special variable that returns the schema and table name of the currently executing model.
+It is useful when defining a `sql_where` clause.
+The `sql_where` written above would in practice be written as:

 ```SQL
 WHERE session_end_timestamp >= (select max(session_end_timestamp) from {{this}})